 Tools and the Tech Tree

 In order to build a shelter that will last, you’ll need to be able to harvest wood from trees, so you’ll want to craft a Stone Axe if you haven’t already done so.
-You’ll need 2 Fiber, 4 Sticks, and 8 Stone — harvest bushes and pick up rocks from the ground with [F] to collect your Axe ingredients, then open your menu [TAB] and use the Crafting tab to create a Stone Axe.
+You’ll need Fiber (2), Sticks (4), and Stone (8)– harvest bushes and pick up rocks from the ground with [F] to collect your Axe ingredients, then open your menu [TAB] and use the Crafting tab to create your Stone Axe.

 You’ll also need to spend Blueprint points on the Tech Tree tab of the menu in order to unlock structure blueprints.
 (Blueprint points are currently earned at a rate of 3 per level.)
 At a minimum, you need to unlock the Beam (to move further in the tree), Floors, Walls, and Roofs/Ramps in order to create a structure.
 We recommend hunting animals and collecting wood until you’re level 5, and then unlocking the Wood Beam — this will allow you to unlock the Wooden Floor/Wall/Roof pieces you need.
 However, there is another option, which we’ll discuss in the following section.